 This was the topic of discussions in several IBIS-ATM Task Group meetings during May and June 2018.
 The ATM Task Group voted June 19, 2018 to recommend submission of the BIRD to the IBIS Open Forum.

+BIRD195.1 is issued after feedback from Bob Ross of Teraspeed Labs.
+The word “Algorithmic” is removed from the title, as the change is not limited to algorithmic input models.
+In addition, Input_ECL is added as a supported Model_type.

+* Other names and brands may be claimed as the property of others